-Health Care Reform will affect Small Employers and Large Employers differently.
+Health Care Reform affects Small Employers and Large Employers differently.
 Therefore it is important to know how your business will be classified when considering how you will be impacted.

-An employer with anywhere from one to 50 full-time and full-time equivalent employees is considered a Small Employer.
+An employer with anywhere from one to 50 full-time or full-time equivalent employees is considered a Small Employer.

-An employer with 51 or more full-time and full-time equivalent employees is defined as a Large Employer.
+An employer with 51 or more full-time or full-time equivalent employees is defined as a Large Employer.

-A sole proprietor with no employees must purchase insurance as an individual.
+A sole proprietor with no employees, other than family members, must purchase insurance as an individual.

 Health Insurance Rates

-Starting in 2014, how health insurers rate individuals and small businesses will also change.
-They will only be able to use age, composition of family, geographic area and tobacco as rating factors.
+Since 2014, how health insurers rate individuals and small businesses has changed.
+They can only use age, composition of family, geographic area and tobacco as rating factors.
 Nevada has also expanded its review of health insurance rates.
 Nevada now reviews all health insurance rate changes in the individual and small group insurance markets.